GoogleCloudPlatform/opentelemetry-operations-collector/README.md

 ### :exclamation: This product is currently in ALPHA and not officially supported by Google.

-This repository hosts packaging and configuration code for using the OpenTelemetry Collector to collect system & application metrics and send these to Google Cloud Monitoring.
+This repository hosts packaging and configuration code for generating builds of the OpenTelemetry Collector that can be used to collect system & application metrics and send these to Google Cloud Monitoring.

 ## Running the Agent